Jacked-Up/Jacks-Interaction-Engine/README.md

 Thanks for checking out my virtual reality interaction engine.

 ### !WARNING!
 This package is yet to be finished.
-In its current state, you should only experiment.
+In its current state, you should only use it for experiments.